maansi-dasari/cpsc334-portfolio/README.md

 For this assignment, we were tasked with creating a program that would create a pixel configuration for the projector set up in Leeds Studio.
 This involved creating a mapping of the 6 projector screens pixel values to the physical space.

 We chose to use Processing to develop the UI and store the pixel values in a JSON file upon completion of the user's mapping.
-Python was then used with various libraries (TODO: specify Python libraries).
+Python was then used with the ffmpeg library.
 Below are further details about the UI, an explanation of the mapping of pixels to physical space, and a use case for these values in the form of a video processing module.

 ## Semi-Automatic Program: User Interface